buhowski/react-typescript/README.md

 ### [ Magazine | Media | Films | Games | Technologies ](https://buhowski.dev/startup)

-#### I want to Create an Information and Entertainment Media Magazine and Transform It into a Company Producing Its Own Technologies
+I want to Create an Information and Entertainment Media Magazine and Transform It into a Company Producing Its Own Technologies

-## Startup Projects Development
+## Startup Projects

 ### [ Films ](https://buhowski.dev/films)